Find out what being a charity trustee involves, if you can claim expenses and where to get help and advice.

 Before your charity’s contact leaves, they need to:

-- tell the Charity Commission who the new contact will be
+- Tell the commission who the new contact will be.

 Update your charity’s contact details online - changes are made overnight and will appear the following day.

 As a trustee, you must report any serious incident in your charity to the commission as soon as possible.